Intrinsic Value Calculator Icon $

 If you need a refresher on any of the financial metrics used, our Stock Investing Glossary is just a click away.

-Our Intrinsic Value Calculator uses a discounted cash flow (DCF) model to estimate the fair value of any stock, based on your custom assumptions.
+Our Intrinsic Value Calculator uses the proven DCF calculator model to estimate the fair value of any business, based on your custom assumptions.
 Here’s how it works:

-1. Enter the business name or stock symbol in the ‘Business Search’ drop down list (see video for guidance)
+1. Type the business name or stock symbol into the search box in the ‘Business Search’ drop down (see video for guidance)

 2. Input your estimates for key metrics like revenue growth, profitability, and required rate of return for the next 10 years (using the historical results on the right as a guide).